TopSwagCode/Node-TDD-CI/README.md

 * Create more realistic app with Express.
 * Add some images / gifs for showcasing project.

-Have any great ideas for stuff this project could contain?
-Just mail me at josh@topswagcode.com
+Have any great ideas for stuff this project could contain? \s Just mail me at josh@topswagcode.com
 Until next time, stay swag!